GreptimeTeam/greptimedb-client-go/README.md

 #### Precision for Timestamp

-The default precision is `Millisecond`, you can set a different precision, once the precision is setted, you can not change it any more.
+The default precision is `Millisecond`, you can set a different precision, once the precision is set, you can not change it anymore.

 - time.Second
 - time.Millisecond